minstrel1149/exercise_book_ver2/HR_etc/README.md

 1. I'm going to (do), Will 1
 2. Will 2, I will and I am going to
 3. Will be doing and Will have done, When I do and When I've done
+4. Can/Could and Be able to, Could do and Could have done